davejachimiak/dotfiles/README.markdown

 ## New (OS X) laptop?
 Want to get up and running in no time?
 Run

+    # Following line: If you are using rvm, switch to system ruby so that MacVim will compile
+    rvm use system
+    gem install thor --no-ri --no-rdoc
     thor new

 and you'll have a laptop with everything you need.